Vishwa Yoga

 To achieve greater harmony (yoga) one may well need to unlearn for as long as they have learned.

-You may have been told that yoga is not a religion, but this is hard to reconcile if you flip the script and say that religion (true religion) is not a yoga.
+You may have been told that yoga is not a religion, but this is hard to reconcile if you flip the script and say that religion (true religion) is not yoga.
 The truth is that religion is the Latin word for yoga and yoga is the Sanskrit word for religion.
 Thus, yoga is not a Religion, yoga IS religion!
 Religion is not a Yoga, religion IS yoga!* Again, this is elaborated upon in the blog article, but for now the main point to be extrapolated here is that yoga is any practice(s) or way of life that brings harmony; which is to say the same for any true religious practice.
-And, just as there are endless forms of religion in the world (though many in name only) there are also endless forms of yoga in the world.
+And, just as there are endless forms of religion in the world (though many in name only) there are also endless forms of yoga in the world; that is to say, many ways to achieve wholeness and harmony.

 *Some older English translations of Hindu scriptures, such as the Bhagavad-Gita, use the word religion in place of the word yoga.